survival-lumc/CausalMultistate/README.md

 - [Simulation.R](Simulation.R) : main R script which reproduces all simuation results and figures of the manuscript

-- [Simualtion_Functions.R](Simulation Functions.R): R script for some functions used in the simulation study.
+- [SimualtionFunctions.R](SimulationFunctions.R): R script for some functions used in the simulation study.

 You can download a zip file containing the directory by clicking Code -> Download ZIP at the top-right of this Github page.